waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## II.
 Quests & Puzzles

-### Ilex Forest - Farfetch'd Puzzle
+### Ilex Forest - Farfetch'd Puzzle (CORRECTED MODEL)
 *   **Objective:** Get HM01 (CUT) by herding the Farfetch'd to the apprentice at `(7, 28)`.
-*   **Verified Mechanics (Corrected Model):**
+*   **Verified Mechanics (Self-Corrected):**
-    1.  **Turning Mechanism:** The player's movement *onto a tile adjacent* to the Farfetch'd is the primary mechanism that causes it to turn.
-The exact turning logic is still under investigation, but it is not random.
+    1.  **Turning Mechanism:** My own movement onto a tile adjacent to the Farfetch'd is the primary mechanism that causes it to turn.
+The exact turning logic is complex and seems to depend on the direction of my approach, but it is NOT random.
+My previous belief that twigs caused turning was incorrect.
-    2.  **Twig Function:** The twigs have a separate function, likely related to making the Farfetch'd appear or disappear, or resetting its position.
-Their effect is not directly related to turning the bird.
+    2.  **Twig Function:** The twigs have a different function.
+The Farfetch'd disappearing when my REPEL wore off is a major clue.
+Hypothesis: The twigs likely make the Farfetch'd appear, disappear, or move.
+Their effect is NOT directly related to turning the bird.
-        *   **Twig 1 at (22, 30):** Stepping on this makes the Farfetch'd disappear.
+        *   **Twig 1 at (22, 30):** Function needs to be re-tested systematically.
-        *   **Twig 2 at (29, 30):** Stepping on this makes the Farfetch'd appear at (28, 31).
+        *   **Twig 2 at (29, 30):** Function needs to be re-tested systematically.
     3.  **Reset Conditions:** Wild battles, leaving the area, or direct interaction (pressing 'A') resets the puzzle.
 *   **Systematic Testing Plan:**
-    1. Get the Farfetch'd to a known state (e.g., at (28, 31) facing a specific direction).
+    1. Get the Farfetch'd to appear.
-    2. Systematically move to each of the 8 tiles surrounding it.
+    2. Use my movement to orient it to face a desired direction (e.g., left/west).
-    3. For each move, record the Farfetch'd's reaction (turn or movement) in the notepad.
+    3. Carefully move to a twig *without* changing the bird's orientation.
-    4. This will build a definitive behavioral model to solve the puzzle.
+    4. Step on the twig to test if it causes the bird to *move* in the direction it's facing.

 ### Ruins of Alph - Sliding Panels
 *   **Objective:** Solve the sliding stone panel puzzle.